 Participation in projects is voluntary, you are free to withdraw your consent at any time, without explanation, after which only anonymised data will remain.

 We offer a grants and awards programme on an annual basis to veterinary professionals.
 We obtain personal data from you and retain it on a contractual basis when you enquire about, or when you submit, an application to the programme.
-The personal data of those grant enquiries and unsuccessful applications are deleted after 24 months.
+The personal data of grant enquiries and unsuccessful applications are deleted after 24 months.
 For awards, unsuccessful applicant’s data will be deleted within 3 months.

-If a grant is approved, we will retain your personal data in line with financial requirements.
+If a grant or award is approved, we will retain your personal data in line with financial requirements.
 The personal data we collect may include your name, address, telephone number and email address.
-Successful applicants will also provide their personal financial details in order for us to administer the grant.
+Successful applicants will also provide their personal financial details in order for us to administer the grant or award.
 We will retain this information on a contractual basis and in line with financial regulatory requirements.

 Making a donation